Corporate Governance Structure and Initiatives | Directors

 Evaluation of the Effectiveness of the Board of Directors

-To further improve the effectiveness for strengthening the supervision function, we will work on the issues below in the fiscal year ending March 31, 2024.
+To further improve the effectiveness for strengthening the supervision function, we will work on the issues below in the fiscal year ending March 31, 2025.

 [Main issues]

-• ・Discussions to facilitate the improvement of corporate value over the medium to long term
+• ・Enhancing discussions on nomination and remuneration of directors and senior management for the improvement of corporate value over the medium to long term

 We will continue to promote sharing and understanding of various issues at our Board of Directors meetings to further enhance its function.